Marine heatwave: Drivers

 The drivers for marine heatwave events can be broken into local processes, teleconnection processes, and regional climate patterns.
 Two quantitative measurements of these drivers have been proposed to characterize marine heatwaves, mean sea surface temperature and sea surface temperature variability.

 At the local level marine heatwave events are dominated by ocean advection, air-sea fluxes, thermocline stability, and wind stress.
 Teleconnection processes refer to climate and weather patterns that connect geographically separated areas.
-The teleconnection processes that play a dominant role are atmospheric blocking/subsidence, jet-stream position, oceanic kelvin waves, regional wind stress, warm surface air temperature, and seasonal climate oscillations.
+The teleconnection processes that play a dominant role are atmospheric blocking/subsidence, jet-stream position, oceanic kelvin waves, regional wind stress, warm surface air temperature, seasonal climate oscillations, and nearby cyclones.
 These processes contribute to regional warming trends that disproportionately affect Western boundary currents.

 Regional climate patterns including interdecadal oscillations like El Niño Southern Oscillation (ENSO) have contributed to marine heatwave events such as "The Blob" in the Northeastern Pacific.

 Drivers that operate on the scale of biogeographical realms or the Earth as a whole are decadal oscillations, including Pacific decadal oscillations (PDO), and climate change.

 Ocean carbon sinks in the mid-latitudes of both hemispheres and carbon outgassing areas in upwelling regions of the tropical Pacific experience persistent marine heatwaves.